(nirmatrelvir tablets; ritonavir tablets)

 Refer to the ombitasvir/paritaprevir/ritonavir and dasabuvir label for further information.

-Refer to the sofosbuvir/velpatasvir/voxilaprevir product label for further information.
+Refer to the sofosbuvir/velpatasvir/voxilaprevir prescribing information for further information.

 Patients on ritonavir-containing HCV regimens should continue their treatment as indicated.
 Monitor for increased PAXLOVID or HCV drug adverse events with concomitant use.